Broadband Fair Usage Policy - how it works

 How much broadband usage is fair?

-Regularly surfing the web, checking your emails, browsing social media sites and rarely downloading a film is considered normal internet usage.
+Regularly surfing the web, checking your emails, browsing social media sites, occasionally streaming, and sometimes downloading a film is considered normal internet usage.
 This is what the ISP expects you to do.
-If you download a movie every day and stream music constantly, you will be classified as being a heavy user.
+If you download a movie every day and stream music or video non-stop, you will be classified as being a heavy user.
 In this case it would be worth noting your usage and avoid downloading at peak times.

-When you have received a warning letter from your ISP, you should pay attention to it.
+If you receive a fair usage warning letter from your ISP, you should pay attention to it.
 Follow their advice and reduce your usage.
 Failure to do so could result in your speeds being dramatically reduced and could possibly lead to the ISP disconnecting your internet service in some cases.